 Enable VM Monitoring to Track VM Changes on Google Cloud

-You can enable any firewall running a compatible version of PAN-OS (virtual or physical) to monitor application workloads deployed on Google Compute Engine instances.
+You can enable any firewall that runs PAN-OS 9.0 (virtual or physical) to monitor application workloads deployed on Google Compute Engine instances.
 VM Monitoring enables you to monitor a predefined set of metadata elements or attributes on the VM-Series firewall.
-In the PAN-OS 8.1 Administrator’s Guide, see Attributes Monitored on Virtual Machines in Cloud Platforms.
+In the PAN-OS 9.0 Administrator’s Guide, see Attributes Monitored on Virtual Machines in Cloud Platforms.

 With an awareness of virtual machine adds, moves, and deletes within a Google VPC, you can create Security policy rules that automatically adapt to changes in your application environment.
 As you deploy or move virtual machines, the firewall collects attributes (or metadata elements).
 You can use this metadata for policy matching and to define Dynamic Address Groups (see Use Dynamic Address Groups to Secure Instances Within the VPC).